-Domestic violence cases can be complex and highly emotional for everyone involved.
+A domestic violence case can be complex and highly emotional for everyone involved.
 If you’ve been charged with domestic violence, a Fort Bend assault lawyer can help you navigate the legal system and get the legal defense you are entitled to.

-How a Fort Bend Assault Lawyer Can Help You With Your Case
+How a Fort Bend Assault Lawyer Can Help You With Your Domestic Violence Case

-Whether you committed a crime or feel you were wrongly accused, a Fort Bend assault lawyer can analyze facts of the case and provide you with legal advice so that you make an informed decision about how to proceed.
+Whether you committed a crime or feel you were wrongly accused, a Fort Bend assault lawyer can analyze the facts of the case and provide you with legal advice so that you make an informed decision about how to proceed.

 Your Fort Bend assault lawyer will investigate the facts of your case, examine the physical evidence and witness testimony and review your criminal and personal history when preparing your defense.
 Your Fort Bend assault attorneys will use this information to prepare a vigorous defense and advise you on any decisions you need to make, such as accepting plea deals.

-Even if the person you are accused of assaulting does not want to press charges, the case may go forward because deciding whether to prosecute is determined by the prosecutor.
+Even if the person you are accused of assault does not want to press charges, the case may go forward because deciding whether to prosecute is determined by the prosecutor.
 Without a competent Fort Bend assault attorney, you are unlikely to be able to convince the prosecutor to dismiss the charges, even if they do not have a very strong case.

 Definition of Domestic Violence

-It’s important for anyone accused of a crime to have a complete understanding of what they’re accused of and the potential legal consequences.
-A domestic violence lawyer Sugar Land can help explain the charges against you.
+It’s important for anyone accused of a crime to completely understand the potential legal consequences and what they’re accused of.
+A domestic violence case lawyer Fort Bend can help explain the charges against you.

 In Texas, domestic violence is prosecuted under the Penal code provisions for assault.
 It includes actual or threatened physical violence against people in certain types of relationships: